 The economy of the People's Republic of China differs from the economies of most developed countries in many respects, including the extent of government involvement.
 Over the past three decades, China's economy has been transitioning from a planned economy to a more market-oriented economy.
-Although in recent years the Chinese government has implemented measures emphasizing the utilization of market forces for economic reform, the reduction of state ownership of productive assets and the establishment of sound corporate government.
+Although in recent years the Chinese government has implemented measures emphasizing the utilization of market forces for economic reform, the reduction of state ownership of productive assets and the establishment of sound corporate governance in business enterprises, a substantial portion of productive assets in China are still owned by the Chinese government.
 In addition, the Chinese government continues to play a significant role in regulating industrial development.
 It also exercises significant control over China's economic growth through the allocation of resources, controlling payment of foreign currency-denominated obligations, setting monetary policy and providing preferential treatment to particular industries or companies.
 Economic control measures may be adjusted or modified without warning and may be applied differently from industry to industry.
 Economic controls and reforms are often adopted on an experimental basis and are subject to reversal or revocation with little or no warning.
 Because these economic reform measures may be inconsistent or ineffectual, there are no assurances that: